-Cat whisker fatigue – also called whisker stress – is a term veterinarians use to describe the sensory overload cats feel when their whiskers repeatedly touch a surface, according to an article by Oklahoma State University Veterinary Medical Hospital.
+Cat whisker fatigue – also called whisker stress – is a term veterinarians use to describe the sensory overload cats feel when their sensitive whiskers repeatedly touch a surface, according to an article by Oklahoma State University Veterinary Medical Hospital.

 • Approaching the food bowl with caution, acting hungry, but also nervous

 • Dropping food out of the bowl to eat off the ground

 • Making a big mess around the bowl while eating or drinking

 • Leaving food in the bowl, but continuing to act hungry

 • Refusing to eat food left at the bottom of the bowl

 • Acting aggressively toward other pets or people in the home